Key tool breakdown:

 Adobe Audition

-Adobe Audition is a traditional DAW you can use to enhance audio files.
-Unlike Adobe Podcast, it isn’t free to use.
-It does, however, come with tools to remove background noise.
+Adobe Audition is a traditional DAW (digital audio workstation) you can use to enhance audio files.
+Unlike Adobe Podcast, it isn’t free.
+It does include tools to remove background noise and enhance speech, and it can automatically repair damaged files.

-Just keep in mind Adobe Audition is a more complex DAW than Adobe Enhance.
-If you’re uncomfortable navigating traditional audio software, this may not be an alternative for you.
+Adobe Audition is more complex than Adobe Enhance.
+If you’re not comfortable with traditional audio software, it may not be the right fit.

 Learn more about Adobe Audition in our user guide.